F-Wer/Reddit-Archivebot/readme.md

 python main.py
 ```
 The data.json file shows the return of outline.com and doesn't serve any purpose, rather to show the return.

+If there is a bug or you have a feature request, you're free to open a issue / pull request!